wang-zixuan/ChoreoAI_GSoC_Evaluation_Test/README.md

 - `seq_len=64`, no overlap

 ### Model design
 The model contains an encoder and a decoder, where the encoder consists 2 LSTM layers, 2 linear layers for mean and log variance in the latent space.
-In the decoder, I designed a linear layer with ReLU activation, 2 LSTM layers, and an output smooth layer. `latent_dim` is set to 256 and `n_units` is set to 394.
-Two separate models with `seq_len=64` and `seq_len=1` are trained.
+In the decoder, I designed a linear layer with ReLU activation, 2 LSTM layers, and an output smooth layer.

+In both encoder and decoder, I tested different values of `latent_dim` and `n_units`, beginning with 32.
+Finally I choose `latent_dim` to be 256 and `n_units` to be 394.

+I also used the reparameterization trick to reformulate the sampling step into a differentiable operation.

-I also tested with adding rotation layer to achieve data augmentation, but it showed no performance improvement.
+Furthermore, I tested with adding rotation layer to achieve data augmentation, but it showed no performance improvement.
 Also, due to time limit and GPU memory limit, I could only train with non-overlapping data with `seq_len=64`.

+Two separate models with `seq_len=64` and `seq_len=1` were trained with MSE loss and KL divergence loss.
+The model was trained with `500` epochs with Adam optimizer and multi-step learning rate scheduler when `seq_len=64`, and trained with `200` epochs when `seq_len=1`.

 ### Results
 ![Alt text](image-1.png)
 ![Alt text](image.png)
 The above two figures show the training loss and evaluation loss when I train the model with `seq_len=64`.
 The training loss stabilized around `0.05`.

+The generated result now showed a jittery fashion, propably due to limited `seq_len` during training.
+However, I believe the model managed to learn the core features of the input.

+When I generated new data conditioned on the test sequence, if $\sigma$ increased, the output would have some variations with the original input, demonstrating the capability of the model to sample from the latent space and reconstruct a sequence.

+When I generated new data randomly, the model trained with static images was not able to generate resonable sequence.
+This was mainly due to the fact that the model only learned 2D data and didn't see any temporal information.

 ## Part 3: Why this project?
 ### My interest in this project